 In partnership with City of Sydney, a new cycleway will adjoin the southern end of the existing Sydney Harbour Bridge Cycleway to create a purpose built connection to the cyclist network on Kent Street, Sydney.
 This will alleviate the need for cyclists to share public roads and footpaths between the bridge and Kent Street.

-The community will be invited to provide feedback on the environmental assessment for the upgrade in mid 2017.
+The community will be invited to provide feedback on the environmental assessment for the upgrade in late 2017.

 Sydney Harbour Bridge northern cycle ramp